SqueezyDough/web-design-1920/README.md

 ## Learning goals
 ### Learn how to apply design principles
 #### Exclusive design
 I have used the exlusive design principle from Vasilis to tailor my app for Marie.

+##### Study the situations
+> In order to become specialist designers for all kinds of people with all kinds of disabilities we have to study different, individual situations.
+In the following chapters I dig in deeper into this idea.

+##### Ignore conventions
+> The current conventions are designed by, and thus for, designers.
+Not all of these conventions work for non-designers.
+If we want to include non-designers, and especially people with disabilities, we should reconsider these conventions, after we studied their situations.

+##### Prioritise idenity
+> We have been designing things for the web with an ability bias for ages now.
+Which means that the identity of digital designers is very well represented— or even over-represented.
+The identity of people who have been excluded has of course been ignored.
+Inluding excluded people into our design process, by seeing them as co-designers rather than study objects, can help in coming up with new, and relevant, conventions.

+##### Add nonsense
+> Designing websites for people with disabilities is in large part uncharted territory.
+Nonsense can be a useful tool to investigate the unkown.
+And it’s fun.

-I'vge described them in my wiki.
-You can find the linksd below:
+I've described them in my wiki.
+You can find the links below:

 - [Study the situation](https://github.com/SqueezyDough/web-design-1920/wiki/Study-the-situation)
 - [Ignore conventions](https://github.com/SqueezyDough/web-design-1920/wiki/Ignore-conventions)